This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Instant dry yeast is different than active dry yeast.
 Instant yeast can be added to the flour and does not need to be bloomed.

 • Bread flour has a higher level of protein than all-purpose flour.
-All-purpose flour can work but will change the texture slightly.
+All-purpose flour can work, but it will change the texture slightly.

 • Wheat germ is added to add a heartier wheat flavor to the bread.